eli8527/ci22/content/schedule/week5.md

 ### After Class
 * P2: Part 5
-* Complete Exercise: CSS Animations and add to your Github
+* Complete Exercise: Hover States and add to your Github

 ---